Dead Rising (video game): Plot

-After Russell is shot, Isabela reveals that Carlito is planning to use the mall as a staging point to spread the wasp parasites across the country by blowing it up with bombs in its parking garage.
-Followed by Brad, Frank manages to disarm the bombs, however Carlito engages in a firefight with Brad and becomes mortally wounded.
-Carlito manages to kick Brad into a horde of zombies which he barely manages to pull out from.
-Soon after Frank finds Brad on the brink of dying, however Brad is then subsequently turned into a zombie.
-Frank eventually manages to relocate Carlito, who is currently held hostage by a butcher.
+With Russell dead, Isabela reveals that Carlito plans to use the mall as a staging point to spread the wasp parasites across the country, by blowing it up with bombs in its parking garage.
+Followed by Brad, Frank disarms the bombs, while Carlito is wounded in a firefight with Brad.
+Carlito kicks Brad into a horde of zombies, resulting in Brad dying and becoming zombified.
+Frank eventually tracks and relocates Carlito, who was taken captive by a butcher.
 Upon killing the butcher, Carlito gives Frank his locket before he then dies from his injuries.
-A photo inside the locket provides Isabela with a clue that lets her type in the password to Carlito's computer and manages to shut down the communications jammer.
-Regardless, U.S. Special Forces arrive with orders to clear out the area of any zombies or survivors, save for Brad's partner who ends up zombifying shortly after they arrive.
-Otis and any other survivors that Frank rescued end up escaping in found helicopter.
-Returning to the helipad, Frank awaits his helicopter which manages to arrive, however it is crashed down by a stowaway zombie.
-Falling to his knees hopelessly, Frank waits for the zombies to finish him off.
-However, Isabela arrives at the scene and takes care of the zombies as Frank passes out.
-When he comes to, Frank is informed by Isabela that he is now infected by the wasp parasite, and must gather supplies to make a drug that can temporarily suppress it.
-While he searches for the supplies, Frank discovers an exit opened up by his helicopter's crash and Isabela learns from Carlito's computer that he had manufactured the parasite suppressing drug before and used it on fifty infected orphans which were spread across the country.
-Upon being injected with the drug and exiting the mall with Isabela, Frank encounters the Special Forces commander, Brock Mason, who had also commanded Santa Cabeza's operation.
-The two men fight and in the scuffle are knocked into a crowd of zombies.
+A photo inside the locket provides Isabela with a clue, letting her type in the password to Carlito's computer and shutting the communications jammer.
+Regardless, U.S. Special Forces arrive with orders to clear out the area of any zombies or survivors; save for Brad's partner who ends up zombifying shortly after they arrive.
+Otis and any other survivors that Frank rescued end up escaping by helicopter.

+Returning to the helipad, Frank's rescue helicopter crashed due to a stowaway zombie.
+Surrounded by zombies, Frank is rescued by Isabela, but passes out and is infected by the wasp parasite.
+Coming to his senses, Frank gathers supplies to make a drug that can temporarily suppress it during which, Frank discovers an exit opened up by his helicopter's crash.
+Isabela learns from Carlito's computer that he had manufactured the parasite suppressing drug before and used it on fifty infected orphans which were spread across the country.
+Upon taking the drug, they escape the mall, where they encounter the Special Forces.
+Frank is confronted by their commander Brock Mason, who had also commanded Santa Cabeza's operation.
+The two men fight, ending with Brock knocked into a swarm of zombies.
 An end title card reveals that Frank escaped from Willamette.
 Frank manages to report on the incident and Santa Cabeza, but the truth of Carlito's orphans remains unknown.